programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 #### Can the method be scaled for larger datasets?

-This method is easily scalable across your own licence agreements, although the corpus constructed by Estrada and Fenlon aims to be representative of current AI tools marketed to university libraries.
-This includes those marketed for automated literature review ([Consensus](https://consensus.app/?utm_source=google&utm_medium=paid&utm_campaign=search_branded&utm_term=consensus+ai&gad_source=1&gad_campaignid=20789663884&gbraid=0AAAAAqgO5PI9LpYQgObPV-MIlPQ0Ekl_W&gclid=CjwKCAjwvqjOBhAGEiwAngeQnco3_WjhhKtZU5nQeej-WOZ11CPvJWcVY_X3R8WkJJ0nAjSV0IObWBoCuPoQAvD_BwE), [Gemini Deep Research](https://support.google.com/gemini/answer/15719111?hl=en), [Perplexity](https://www.perplexity.ai/), chat-based and Agentic AI systems ([Claude](https://claude.ai/login)), and those aimed at increasing researcher efficiency (e.g. automated transcription, see [Transkribus](https://www.transkribus.org/)).
+This method is easily scalable across your own licence agreements, although the corpus constructed by Estrada aims to be representative of current AI tools marketed to university libraries.
+It includes AI marketed for automated literature review ([Ai2](https://allenai.org), [elicit](https://elicit.com), [Perplexity](https://www.perplexity.ai/), [scite](https://scite.ai/assistant), [undermind](https://www.undermind.ai)) chat-based and Agentic AI systems ([Google Gemini](https://gemini.google.com/), [Microsoft 365 CoPilot](https://copilot.microsoft.com), [NotebookLM](https://notebooklm.google)), and those aimed at increasing researcher efficiency through automated transcription, ([FromThePage](https://www.fromthepage.com),[Transkribus](https://www.transkribus.org/)).

-You can also refine and add to our constructed [spaCy](https://spacy.io) dictionary [^1].
-The Python workflow is extensible, with no functions determined by dataset size, provided your computational RAM and disk memory is high enough.
-We have developed this workflow with a mind to inform University of Birmingham and Buffalo business-as-usual activities in reviewing AI tool agreements, so have used spaCy with increased scalability in-mind.
+As suggested, you can refine and add to our constructed [spaCy](https://spacy.io) dictionary [^1].
+The Python workflow is also extensible, with no functions determined by dataset size, provided your computational RAM and disk memory is high enough.
+We have developed this workflow to inform University of Birmingham and Buffalo business-as-usual activities in reviewing AI tool agreements, so have used spaCy with increased scalability in-mind.

 #### Connectivity